Shokufeh Kavani

-Shokufeh Kavani (شکوفه کاوانی; born 1970) is an Iranian-born Australian contemporary nurse, artist, painter, and translator.
+Shokufeh Kavani (شکوفه کاوانی; born 1970) is an Iranian-born Australian contemporary artist, painter, nurse, translator.
 She is primarily known as a translator and as an abstract painter.
-She is fluent in Australian English in addition to her native language Persian.
-She is currently living in Sydney.
+She is fluent in Australian English, in addition to her native language Persian.
+She lives in Sydney.

 Early life and education

 Shokufeh was born in 1970 in Tehran, Iran.
 She was only age eight when the Iranian Revolution (1978–1979) took place.
 She received her education first at the Saadi Primary and Secondary School, and followed by studies at Jeanne D'Arc High School.

 She went on to the Bandar-Abbas medical university for a bachelor's degree in nursing, before migrating to Australia as a professional nurse.

 Life and career

-At age 19, Kavani started painting in reaction to the events that were happening around her.
+At age 19, Kavani started painting in reaction to the events around her.
 The eight-year Iran-Iraq War had a deep impact on her.
-While in Iran she carried on painting, but never exhibited her work in Iran.
+While in Iran, she carried on painting but never exhibited her work in Iran.

-In 1994, Kavani earned a First Certificate in English from the Cambridge University centre in Tehran.
+In 1994, Kavani earned a First Certificate in English from the Cambridge University center in Tehran.
 She started translating "The Whirling Dervishes" (مولانا و چرخ درویشان) by Ira (Shems) Friedlander, a Best Seller published in 2004 (1382) by Zaryab Publishers.
 The book is about the whirling dervishes and the ceremonies with which they are involved.
-The story of Mevlana Jallaledin-Balkhi known as Rumi in the western world is embedded in the narrative.
-The book has black-and-white photos of the Sema, a Whirling Dervishes ceremony which opens a window to the mysterious and esoteric world of the Dervishes.
-The majority of the photographs were taken by Ira (Shems) Friedlander.
+The story of Mevlana Jallaledin-Balkhi, known as Rumi in the Western world, is embedded in the narrative.
+The book has black-and-white photos of the Sema, a Whirling Dervishes ceremony that opens a window to the mysterious and esoteric world of the Dervishes.
+Ira (Shems) Friedlander took the majority of the photographs.
 The rest are by Nazih Ozal.
 The new approach to the history of the Mevlevieh sect and their music over the last 100 years makes the book unique.

 In 1997, Kavani migrated to Sydney, Australia and started working and studying again for her bachelor's degree in Nursing from Charles Sturt University.
 She also continued painting and in 2003 had her first solo exhibition, "Persian Graffiti", promoted by the Iranian writer, Shahrnush Parsipur.
 The exhibition gained a great deal of attention in the Australian media.
 After the 2005 Cronulla riots, she joined the art group " TAH, Art for Humanity " and participated in twelve group exhibitions all over Australia to raise awareness against racism.
 Some sale proceeds of the group went to an Afghan Charity, Mahboba's Promise, to support Afghan widows and orphans.
 These humanitarian efforts earned her nominations for the "Australian of the Year Award in 2005, 2007, 2008 and also in 2013, and for the Pride of Australian Medal in 2005 and 2007 by The Daily Telegraph (Sydney) newspaper.